ericthebell/ericthebell.github.io/index.md

 {{ about_excerpt.excerpt }}<br/>

 I've worked across entereprise, startups, consultancies, on local and remote teams distributed across San Francisco to Singapore, France to Armenia.
 Right now I'm looking for a distributed team with a culture of intentional collaboration.

+Learning Jekyll in order to revamp an archaic tumblr site while [learning in public](https://www.swyx.io/learn-in-public/).

 <hr>